solidity-labs-io/kleidi/README.md

 ## Edge Cases

 - If the timelock is removed as a module from the Safe before the Guard is disabled, there will be no way to rotate the signers of the Safe, add new modules, or remove modules.
-This is because the TimeRestricted guard will prevent these actions from being executed.

 ### Build